dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

     }
     ```

 - Ensure that the `AllowsInlineMediaPlayback` property in a `Configuration` object is set to `true`.
-This can be accomplished in the event handler for the <xref:Micrsofot.AspNetCore.Components.WebView.Maui.BlazorWebViewInitializing> event:
+This can be accomplished in the event handler for the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebViewInitializing> event:

     ```csharp
     private void BlazorWebViewInitializing(object? sender, BlazorWebViewInitializingEventArgs e)